CoreWeave sandboxes are in public preview. For access, contact your CoreWeave account team, CoreWeave Support, or email support@coreweave.com.

 Update semantics

 Three behaviors shape what happens when you change a profile or binding that real traffic depends on.
 Knowing them up front lets you predict the impact of an edit before you make it.- Profile updates are immediate and fleet-wide.
 Every runner with a binding to the profile picks up the new spec for the next sandbox it places.
-The runner resolves the binding to a profile each time a sandbox launches against it, so there is no staged rollout and no concept of profile revisions on the server.
+The runner resolves the binding to a profile each time a sandbox launches against it, so there’s no staged rollout and no concept of profile revisions on the server.
 If you need staged rollout, version the profile by name (

 - Binding edits replace the full list.
 A runner’s

-When to split profiles versus use overrides
+When to split profiles compared to using overrides

 node_selectorthat pins sandboxes to a region or instance type), the duplication makes the profile harder to evolve.
 Consolidate into a single profile and set the differing field withoverrides_jsonon each binding.
 For example, instead of separateagent-useast,agent-euwest, andagent-apacprofiles, keep oneagentprofile and override the node selector per runner. - Overrides that fork the spec.
 If a binding’s